Tonkatsu (Japanese Fried Breaded Pork Cutlets): 3 Methods

 4. Dredge each pork chop in flour, shaking off any excess.
 Dip the floured pork chop into the beaten eggs, allowing any excess to drip off.

-6. If air-frying: place a tonkatsu in your air fryer bin and spray with oil.
+6. Air-frying Method: Place your breaded cutlets in your air fryer bin and spray lightly with oil.
 Cook at 350°F for 10 minutes.
-Flip, spray with oil, and cook for an additional 5 minutes.
+Flip, spray with oil, and cook for an additional 5-6 minutes.

 8. Slice the tonkatsu into 1 inch strips and enjoy with katsu sauce.